So you’ve decided to open your home and heart to a child in need? Congratulations! You’ve made a wonderful decision.

 Most people don’t understand what it’s like to open your home to new children and serve as a stand-in parent, to try to nurse their pain and trauma that you didn’t inflict, and help them recover from a past that you know very little about.

-We’re not going to tell you that fostering will be a smooth and beautiful ride.
-There’ll be times when it gets hard and ugly, and having people to rely on in those times will save your life and help you keep pushing forward.
+Is it hard to foster a child?
+This journey absolutely comes with its challenges – we’re not going to tell you that fostering will be a smooth and beautiful ride.
+There will be times when it gets hard and ugly, and having people to rely on in those times will save your life and help you keep pushing forward.

 Seek out resources that will help and support you.
 Search for local foster parent support groups around you or online.
 Lean on those who care for you and understand the journey you’re on.
 It’s always good to have people around who can listen to your concerns and swoop in to offer assistance when needed.